bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 Some students even practiced after going home.
 A few were disappointed because they are currently in 10th grade and wouldn’t be eligible to participate next year.

 ## Personal experience
-Overall, I am happy with this edition’s YLW as we were able to accommodate more students, invite more schools with strong participation from public and private schools alike.
-Importantly, we were able to pull off the tracks on the conference day and have the students participate in a keynote by Cheuk Ting Ho.
+Overall, I am happy with this edition of YLW as we were able to accommodate more students, invite more schools, with strong participation from both public and private schools alike.
+Importantly, we were able to successfully organize the tracks on the conference day and have the students participate in a keynote by Cheuk Ting Ho.

 However, I found it hard to manage the responsibilities of an overall conference organizer and running these tracks.
 With reduced responsibilities, I would have loved to focus on the branding aspects of these Tracks.